greenbergM/BI_ophelia_project/README.md

 |:------------------------:|:------------------------------:|
 | ![](pics/treemanplot_blast_vs_egg.png) | ![](pics/GO_hist_blast_vs_egg.png) |

 A similar approach was used for other stage comparisons.
 For a deeper understanding of specific biological processes, the genes in some of them were examined.
-This approach, combined with the filtering of DEGs in different comparisons based on specific interesting GO terms involved in development (see (DESeq2_utils)[/scripts/07_GO_deseq2/] script), allowed the identification of many differentially expressed developmental regulators and components of signalling pathways.
+This approach, combined with the filtering of DEGs in different comparisons based on specific interesting GO terms involved in development (see [DESeq2_utils](/scripts/07_GO_deseq2/deseq2_utils.R) script and [terms](/scripts/07_GO_deseq2/interesting_terms.txt) used for filtration ), allowed the identification of many differentially expressed developmental regulators and components of signalling pathways.

 ## References
 [^1]: Henry J. Q. (2014).
 Spiralian model systems.
 The International journal of developmental biology, 58(6-8), 389–401. https://doi.org/10.1387/ijdb.140127jh